democratic-csi/democratic-csi/docs/storage-class-parameters.md

   name: synology-iscsi
 parameters:
     fsType: ext4
-    # The following options affect the LUN representing the volume
+    # The following options affect the LUN representing the volume.
+These options are passed directly to the Synology API.
-    lunType: BLUN       # Btrfs thin provisioning
-    lunType: BLUN_THICK # Btrfs thick provisioning
-    lunType: THIN       # Ext4 thin provisioning
-    lunType: ADV        # Ext4 thin provisioning with legacy advanced feature set
-    lunType: FILE       # Ext4 thick provisioning
-    lunDescription: Some Description
-    hardwareAssistedZeroing: true
-    hardwareAssistedLocking: true
-    hardwareAssistedDataTransfer: true
-    spaceReclamation: true
-    allowSnapshots: true
-    enableFuaWrite: false
-    enableSyncCache: false
-    ioPolicy: Buffered  # or Direct
-    # The following options affect the iSCSI target
+    # The following options are known.
-    headerDigenst: false
-    dataDigest: false
-    maxSessions: 1 # Note that this option requires a compatible filesystem.
-Use 0 for unlimited sessions (default).
-    maxRecieveSegmentBytes: 262144
-    maxSendSegmentBytes: 262144
     lunTemplate: |
-      # This inline yaml object will be passed to the Synology API when creating the LUN.
-Use this for custom options.
+      type: BLUN       # Btrfs thin provisioning
+      type: BLUN_THICK # Btrfs thick provisioning
+      type: THIN       # Ext4 thin provisioning
+      type: ADV        # Ext4 thin provisioning with legacy advanced feature set
+      type: FILE       # Ext4 thick provisioning
+      description: Some Description

+      # Only for thick provisioned volumes.
+Known values:
+      # 0: Buffered Writes
+      # 3: Direct Write
+      direct_io_pattern: 0

+      # Device Attributes.
+See below for more info
       dev_attribs:
-      - dev_attrib: emulate_caw
+      - dev_attrib: emulate_tpws
         enable: 1
+      - ...

+    # The following options affect the iSCSI target.
+These options will be passed directly to the Synology API.
+    # The following options are known.
     targetTemplate: |
-      # This inline yaml object will be passed to the Synology API when creating the target.
-Use this for custom
-      # options.
+      has_header_checksum: false
+      has_data_checksum: false

+      # Note that this option requires a compatible filesystem.
+Use 0 for unlimited sessions.
       max_sessions: 0
+      multi_sessions: true
+      max_recv_seg_bytes: 262144
+      max_send_seg_bytes: 262144

+      # Use this to disable authentication.
+To configure authentication see below
+      auth_type: 0
 ```

+#### About LUN Types
+The availability of the different types of LUNs depends on the filesystem used on your Synology volume.
+For Btrfs volumes
+you can use `BLUN` and `BLUN_THICK` volumes.
+For Ext4 volumes you can use `THIN`, `ADV` or `FILE` volumes.
+These
+correspond to the options available in the UI.

-About extended features:
+#### About `dev_attribs`
-- For `BLUN_THICK` volumes only hardware assisted zeroing and locking can be configured.
-- For `THIN` volumes none of the extended features can be configured.
-- For `ADV` volumes only space reclamation can be configured.
-- For `FILE` volumes only hardware assisted locking can be configured.
+Most of the LUN options are configured via the `dev_attribs` list.
+This list can be specified both in the `lunTemplate`
+of the global configuration and in the `lunTemplate` of the `StorageClass`.
+If both lists are present they will be merged
+(with the `StorageClass` taking precedence).
+The following  `dev_attribs` are known to work:

+- `emulate_tpws`: Hardware-assisted zeroing
+- `emulate_caw`: Hardware-assisted locking
+- `emulate_3pc`: Hardware-assisted data transfer
+- `emulate_tpu`: Space Reclamation
+- `emulate_fua_write`: Enable the FUA iSCSI command (DSM 7+)
+- `emulate_sync_cache`: Enable the Sync Cache iSCSI command (DSM 7+)
-- `ioPolicy` is only available for thick provisioned volumes.
+- `can_snapshot`: Enable snapshots for this volume.
+Only works for thin provisioned volumes.

 ### Configure Snapshot Classes
 `synology-iscsi` can also configure different parameters on snapshot classes: